 better at absorbing shock loads than an equal length of static daisy

-Myth 7: GriGris are good for belays in a
+Myth 7: GriGris are the best choice for

 The reason for this is the static nature of the device.
 With

 a GriGri, a fall is stopped abruptly when compared to a plate

 device such as an ATC.
 The reason for this is the very